luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 * Primary: Entrepreneurial Finance; Industrial Organization
 * Secondary: Economics of Digitization; Competition Policy; Innovation

 In my research, I study competition and innovation in the context of digital markets.
-More broadly, I am interested in the implications of digitization for market outcomes and welfare.
+More broadly, I am interested in the implications of digitization for market outcomes and economic welfare.

-Methodologically, I use both reduced-form analysis and structural econometric models of firm and consumer behavior.
+I am an empirical researcher, and I use both reduced-form analysis and structural econometric models of firm and consumer behavior.
 My most recent [papers](https://luiseeisfeld.github.io/research/) study entry and market dynamics in software industries, and the functioning of online marketplaces.
 Both papers use novel datasets.

-I obtained my Ph.D. in Economics at the [Toulouse School of Economics](https://www.tse-fr.eu) in 2023.
+I obtained my Ph.D. in Economics from the [Toulouse School of Economics](https://www.tse-fr.eu) in 2023.
 In 2022, I spent six months at the [Technology and Policy Research Initiative](https://sites.bu.edu/tpri/) at Boston University.